-Our Superior Wooden Raised Beds are supplied with optional capping and we've made the four sizes of capping we supply available to purchase separately, allowing you to add the finishing touches to any superior raised bed project.
+Our Superior Wooden Raised Beds are supplied with optional capping and we've made the four sizes of capping and the post caps we supply available to purchase separately, allowing you to add the finishing touches to any superior raised bed project.

 Available in 0.6m, 1.2m, 1.8m and 2.4m lengths (2ft, 4ft, 6ft and 8ft respectively), the decorative capping fits perfectly onto the top of the 3.5cm thick superior wooden raised bed planks and provides both a wide seat for working and gives the bed a stylish finish.